ome/openmicroscopy/docs/install/homebrew/README.md

     $ brew services start postgresql
     $ pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start

+Create a user, a database and add the PL/pgSQL language to your database

     $ createuser -P -D -R -S omero
     $ createdb -O omero omero
     $ createlang plpgsql omero

+Check to make sure the database has been created

     $ psql -h localhost -U omero -l

-Should give similar output to the following:
+This command should give similar output to the following:

                             List of databases